preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 y  = * ( float * ) &i;
 ```

 In order to do the magic from the previous step, we need to work with the binary representation of numbers (`x_bits` and `y_bits`) instead of the floating point numbers (`x` and `y`) themselves.
+This requires us to convert from the floating point number `x` to the 32 bits that a computer uses to store that number internally.
+Those 32 bits are called a long int or long for short.

-C allows you to convert between floats and longs using [type casting](https://en.wikipedia.org/wiki/Type_conversion#C-like_languages).
-However, if you type cast a float to a long normally, then you would do the sensible thing and, for example, convert a float storing 3.33 into a long storing 3.
+C allows you to convert between [floats](#the-ieee-floating-point-standard) and [longs](#how-computers-store-numbers) using [type casting](https://en.wikipedia.org/wiki/Type_conversion#C-like_languages).
+However, if you type cast a float to a long normally, then you would do the sensible thing and, for example, convert a float storing 3.33 into a integer storing 3.

 The binary representation of float(3.33) is `0x40551eb9`

 The binary representation of long(3) is `0x00000003`

-Clearly these are very different and wouldn't help us when our equation from the previous step depends on x_bits.
+Clearly these are very different and wouldn't help us when our equation from the previous step depends on `x_bits`.
 What we instead want is a long that's storing `0x40551eb9` (1079320249 in decimal).

 In order to do that, we need to trick the computer into interpreting the floating point bits as long bits.
 We can do this by